-VA.2804/VA.2806 and V.2808 front panel controls have been selected, positioned and colour coded so that they may be easily understood by non-technical operators.
-Each input channel is fitted with a volume (gain) control which are subsequently overridden by a master volume (gain) control affecting all channels.
-Additionally, the VA.2804 is fitted with a bass cut/lift control and a treble cut/lift control which operate collectively on all channels.
-The VA.2806 has two sets of treble and bass controls, the first set operating collectively on channels 1 to 5, whilst channel 6 is fitted with its own exclusive treble and bass controls.
-The V.2808 and V.8M mixer are slightly different - they features a set of treble and bass controls for each input channel.
-Channels 1 to 6 inclusive are further controlled by the "master fader" control which is inoperative on channel 7 or 8.
-The A.280 slave amplifier has neither input gain nor tone controls.
+The front panel controls have been selected, positioned, and colour coded so that they may be easily understood by non-technical operators.
+Each input channel is fitted with a volume (gain) control which enables the operator to select suitable signal levels to be passed to the amplifier signal mixing stage.
+The resultant combined signal is controlled by a master volume (gain) control effecting all channels.
+Additionally the 4 input mixers and amplifiers are fitted with a bass cut/lift control and a treble cut/lift control which operate collectively on all channels.
+The 6 input mixers and amplifiers have two sets of treble and bass controls, the first set operating collectively on channels 1 to 5, whilst channel 6 is fitted with its own exclusive treble and bass controls.

-In operation the input volume controls will be rotated until the appropriate amount of sound is delivered to the loudspeaker system for each of the input channels in use, whilst the master control may be set at full (10).
+The numbers on the knob skirts are entirely arbitrary and enable easy re-setting.
+In operation the input volume controls will be rotated until the appropriate amount of sound is delivered to the loudspeaker system for each of the input channels in use, whilst the master control may be set at maximum (10).
 With some input signal sources and module combinations it may be necessary to turn the controls well up though this does not necessarily mean that the amplifier ratings will be exceeded.
-Conversely, if it is necessary to use the controls at very low settings, then it is permissible to reduce the setting of the master control to a more suitable level after having first checked that the input modules have been correctly set, selected and appropriately adjusted.
-To prevent unnecessary onset of distortion it is always preferable to select the lowest sensitivity modules appropriate for the type of input and/or to adjust the input modules for a nominal rather than high sensitivity position if a control is fitted to the module in question.
-Generally speaking, the master level control would be operated between position 7 and 10 for normal operation.
+Conversely if it is necessary to use the controls at very low settings, then it is permissible to reduce the setting of the master control to a more suitable level after having first checked that the input modules have been correctly selected for the application, and adjusted.
+To reduce the possibility of unnecessary distortion it is always preferable to select the lowest sensitivity modules appropriate for the application, and/or to adjust them for a low rather than high sensitivity position if a control is fitted to the module in question.

+Generally speaking the master level control would be operated between position 7 and 10 for normal operation.
 If the master control is set at a low level then it may be possible to develop enough signal in the first stages of amplification to cause distortion in mid stages and tone control sections on peaks of sound.
-The resultant sound from these mid stages would be attenuated by the master control and passed on to the power amplifier and loudspeakers.
+The resultant distorted sound from these mid stages would be passed on via the master gain control to the power amplifier section and loudspeakers.
+If fewer than the full complement of input modules is employed, the setting of the spare controls will not effect the performance of the unit.